NephMakes/boost-or-buy/README.md

-# boost-or-buy
+Boost or Buy?

-Reference cards for Warmachine/Hordes
+Reference cards for use with the Warmachine/Hordes tabletop miniatures game.
+Concise statistical plots about using focus/fury, made using the R environment for statistical computing.